tokens¶

 Token utilities.

 Lightweight helpers for token counting and text chunking used across the project.
-When available, this module uses the optional tiktoken
+When available, this module uses the optional tiktoken package for accurate tokenization.
+If tiktoken is not installed, a conservative heuristic (~4 characters per token) is used instead.

-is optional. - The fallback heuristic intentionally overestimates in some cases to keep chunk sizes well under model limits.
+Notes: - This module is dependency-light by design. tiktoken is optional. - The fallback heuristic intentionally overestimates in some cases to keep chunk sizes well under model limits.

 Functions¶